zainulemaan22/medplum/examples/foomedical/README.md

 This app should run on `http://13.40.11.171:3000/`

-Log into the app on localhost using the same credentials you created on [foomedical.com](https://foomedical.com/) and you are ready to start customizing.
+Log into the app on 13.40.11.171 using the same credentials you created on [foomedical.com](https://foomedical.com/) and you are ready to start customizing.

 ### Deploying your app